inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 **Do Not Misinterpret**

 We recognize that we often do not know the background, trauma, neurological conditions, or circumstances that have led a person to need uncommon specific forms of emotional or neurological regulation.
-Instead of making assumptions, we should approach with humility and genuine desire to understand.
+It should not be seen as "Teaching this is wrong and is trauma for children and the rising generation."
+Instead of making assumptions, **we should approach with humility and genuine desire to understand.**

 ### Our Christian Commitment